sto3014/LRPureRAW/README.md

 ### Set metadata after export

-After DxO processing the processed photos and the original ones resides normally in the same folder.
+At the end of the DxO workflow, the processed photos and the original ones reside normally in the same folder.
 Depending on
-your sorting settings they maybe stand side by side.
-For clearness, it might make sense to set metadata like the color during export.
+your sorting settings they even stand side by side.
+For organisation purpose, it might make sense to set metadata like the color during export.
 See [Set after export](#set-after-export) for possible settings.

 ### Stacking processed and original photos

-This plug-in can't do this.
-But the processed, and the original photo have the same capture time.
-By this it is easy to stack them automatically: ```Photo / Stacking / Auto-Stack by Capture time…```
+This plug-in can't do an automatic stacking, but you can use the auto-stack functionality of Lightroom.
+The processed, and the original photo have the same capture time.
+Therefore, it is easy to stack them automatically by selecting ```Photo / Stacking / Auto-Stack by Capture time…``` and set the time difference to 0.

 ## Plugin Settings